Turkey recovers body of pilot from downed Russian jet

 Pro-government newspaper Sabah Daily reported that Turkey had tightened security along its border with Syria on Saturday, deploying additional tanks, armoured personnel vehicles and other weapons alongside its border with Syria.
 A Turkish official said he could not confirm this.

+Syrian state media quoted Assad as telling a senior Iranian official on Sunday that his enemies had increased funding and weapons supplies to insurgents.

-(Reporting by Dasha Afanasieva and Tulay Karadeniz in Ankara, Tom Perry in Beirut and Lidia Kelly in Moscow; Editing by Peter Graff)
+(Reporting by Dasha Afanasieva and Tulay Karadeniz in Ankara, Suleiman Al-Khalidi in Amman and Lidia Kelly in Moscow; Editing by Peter Graff)